 It is also believed that she was responsible for introducing the practice of “keening” in Ireland.
 Keening was a combinbation of singing, weeping and wailing to lament a death.
 It is said that this was first performed by the goddess as she mourned the death of her son Ruadán who had been slain.

 Ireland’s female patron saint was born in 451 in Faughart in county Louth.
 She was the daughter of Dubhthach, a Pagan chieftain and Brocca, a Christian pict who was reportedly baptized by St.Patrick.
 The story goes that her nobleman father sold both Brigid and her mother into slavery.
 Inspired by St.Patrick, she was determined to become a Christian and give her life to God.
-She is regarded one of the earliest Christian nuns and founded many monasteries, most notably the settlement at Kildare which she founded around 480.
+She is regarded one of the earliest Christian nuns.
+She founded many monasteries, most notably the settlement at Kildare which she founded around 480.

 During her life, she was reported to have performed many miracles including turning water into beer.
 My favorite legend surrounding St. Brigid is the tale of how she came to acquire the land to set up her convent at Kildare.
 The story goes that the local chieftain would only give her the land which was covered by her cloak.
-She then spread her cloak on the ground and the horrified chieftain looked on as the cloak miraculously began to spread.
+She then spread her cloak on the ground, The horrified chieftain looked on as the cloak miraculously began to spread.
 He begged her to make it stop for fear of losing all his lands.
 She did so and this became her land for her convent.
-Another story goes that the ground was leveled by her spreading cloak to give us the Kildare flatlands known as the Curragh.
+Another story goes that the ground was levelled by her spreading cloak to give us the Kildare flatlands known as the Curragh.

 St. Brigid’s Day Customs